SpektroAudio/NGEN-UserManual/docs/generators.md

 POP will generate triads (3-note chords) by default but it can also invert chords and generate different types of chords (+7, +9, +13, sus2, sus4) according to the Inv Prob and Type Prob parameters respectively.

+The MIDI velocity of generated chords is determined by the Velocity and Balance parameters.
+Velocity determines the base velocity of the chords and Balance determines the correlation between MIDI velocity and note lenghts.
+At 50, Balance uses the same velocity for short and long notes.
+At 0, short notes will have a higher velocity and long notes will have a lower velocity.
+At 100, short notes will have a lower velocity and long notes will have a higher velocity.

+Modes:

+• **STABS**: Generates a sequence of stabs (short chords) that can be used for house, techno, and other dance music genres.
+In this mode, Density disables certain chords in the sequence based on their density value.
+• **FIXED LEN**: Generates a sequence of chords with a fixed length and a top melody.
+In this mode, Density controls the density of the top melody.
+• **VARI LEN**: Generates a sequence of chords with variable length.
+In this mode, Density controls the density of generated chords.

 **Parameter List:**